Red Wine Types and More: The Basics of Red Wines

 Flavor Profile: Jammy, bramble fruit flavors with spicy notes.

-Food Pairings: Zin’s flavor profile makes it pair best with pizza and most BBQ meats, as well as nutty herbs and spices.
+Food Pairings: Zin’s flavor profile makes it pair best with pizza and most barbecued meats, as well as nutty herbs and spices.

 History and Fun Facts: Zinfandel is often the first wine many new and budding wine lovers try.
 Its fruity flavors and high alcohol content make it a good introductory wine.
 Considered the most well-known representative of ‘old vines,’ Zinfandel’s European origins date back to 6000 BC.
 It was one the first grapes introduced in California.
 It found its way to the rugged hills of California’s valleys as early as 1850.
 The grape now primarily exists here.